 Pedalare!
 Pedalare!
 A History of Italian Cycling by John Foot

 How important is cycling to you?
 You might enjoy riding and following the pro races but what if cycling prevented a civil war?
 What if two cyclists formed the greatest sporting rivalry of all time?
 What if cycling was inseparable from politics, religion, the economy and society?
-Welcome to Italy, at least to various points in Italian history were these claims have been made.
+Welcome to Italy, at least to various points in Italian history when these claims have been made.

 The book opens with the tale of Enrico Toti, a one-legged soldier who cycled around the front line of the First World War and became a wartime hero in Italy.
-His tale mirrors the early era of race reporting where nobody could verify the story and newspapers competed to outsell each other with tales of heroism.
+His tale mirrors the early era of race reporting where nobody could verify a story and newspapers competed to outsell each other with tales of heroism.
 The “cycling soldier” was no racer, he just used the bike for mobility.
-But with Toti, author Foot is able to show how myths are created, how political forces in Italy appropriate tales of individual actions in order to make a story about an entire nation.
+But with Toti author Foot is able to show how myths are created, how political forces in Italy appropriate tales of individual actions in order to make a story about an entire nation.
 This scenario will be repeated with many racing cyclists in the years to come.

 But don’t be put off if you’re worried about a heavy tome on twentieth century Italian politico-economics.
 Instead there is expert detail about the sport, from the pedalling style of Fausto Coppi to the blood chemistry of Marco Pantani.
 But cycling was so great to Italy that at times it was linked to wartime acts of heroism, other times to war crimes and it is said to have prevented civil war.
 Cycling was the talk of the Italian nation.
 Even the Pope spoke about Gino Bartali from the balcony of the Vatican.
 Given the way cycling crossed into politics, economics and religion Foot does a great job of explaining everything.

-One of the central tales of the book is how cycling has been used.
+One of the central tales of the book is how cycling has been used and appropriated.
 In 1948 there is tale that during the Tour de France Gino Bartali was languishing.
 But in Rome, Palmiro Togliatti, leader of the Italian Communist party, was shot and protests and strikes broke out across the country.
 Revolution, violence and even civil war could have broke out as anxious communist supporters across the nation waited for the signal to start a revolution.
 But the incumbent prime minister is said to have phoned Bartali in Cannes and asked him to win the race “for Italy”.
 Bartali won the next three stages and the Tour de France and talk of a revolution dissipated and workers returned to work.
 Did Bartali save the nation?
 There is an oft-repeated tale that Togliatti’s shooting in Rome contributed to Bartali’s win and in turn his triumph in France led to an eruption of national pride and joy that quelled the insurrection.
 Is this really so?
 Probably not, even certainly not.
 But the idea that a win in the Tour de France can prevent upheaval is quite something.
 Foot analyses the myth and those behind it.

 There are other tales when cycling becomes crucial to the national interest.
 See the story about Trieste and Cottur or the way the maglia nera for the last rider was able to quietly mock Italy’s fascist Blackshirts, a sign that an inglorious past was buried for good.
 Was Ottavo Bottechia murdered by fascists?
 Was Fiorenzo Magni a violent war criminal?
 The answers are not clear but that is the role of a historian like Foot who presents evidence and often the lack of evidence to support many claims and “truths” from the past.